Trump vows quick action on 'barbaric' Syria chemical attack

 The incidents in Douma and Tiyas demonstrated the complex and volatile nature of the Syria war, which involves a number of countries and a myriad of insurgent groups.

-Assad now has the upper hand in the conflict, largely thanks to Russian intervention on his side, but any international action could delay his efforts to bring it to a close.
+Assad now has the upper hand in the conflict but any international action could delay his efforts to bring it to a close.

 The U.S. State Department said on Monday that the Douma victims’ symptoms were consistent with those caused by a nerve agent but they could not confirm what had been used.